 For example: A group of auto repair appraisers had home offices and business cards, their own licenses to operate, provided their own equipment, and were soliciting business from other companies.
 The company that hired them was not necessarily their employer solely because the appraisers had not worked for any other businesses.16

-After Assembly Bill 2257, 109 types of workers are exempted from the application of the ABC test.
+Dozens of types of workers are exempt from the ABC test in most circumstances.
 Some of the most important of these exemptions are for:

 - creative artists and entertainers,17